 Spotted whistling-ducks are not common in collections; they can be aggressive particularly to other whistling-ducks and are one of the least hardy of the whistling ducks.

 This species is rarely bred.
 They may nest in a ground level or raised nest box and usually lay their eggs in May to June.

 - The female Spotted Whistling duck usually lays from 10-12 creamy white eggs and incubates them for 28-31 days.

 - Artificial incubating:

 The ideal relative humidity for incubating most waterfowl eggs is 55% (ground nesters) and 40% (cavity nesters).
 The temperature is usually 37.4°C. Set ventilation as recommended by the incubator manufacturer.
 Eggs must be turned, either automatically or by hand, a minimum of 4 times a day.
 As the duckling develops there is a loss of water from the egg and the air sac gets bigger.
 In normal development of an egg with a 28-31 days incubation, the air sac occupies about a third of it three days earlier.
 Cleanliness is vital and ideally eggs should be moved to a separate hatcher at this point, where the humidity should be increased to 65% and even higher once they have pipped internally.

 - Bird banding:

-- Recommended leg band size for the Spotted Whistling duck is 11 mm.The leg band can only be applied on a young whistling duck at around 12-14 days old.
+- Recommended closed leg band ring size for the Spotted Whistling duck is 11 mm.The leg band ring can only be applied on a young whistling duck at around 12-14 days old.